 Culture & Pursuits

 Mountain dwarves tend to value tradition and the veneration of ancestors.
 To a mountain dwarf family, clan and king are the most important things to honor and protect.
-Because craftsmanship and warrior prowess are so highly regarded by mountain dwarves many become miners, smiths, masons and warriors.
-Many mountain dwarves have a hard time putting their god before their clan and thus very few mountain dwarves become druids or paladins, though some will train as clerics.
-The pursuits of wizardry are not encouraged by many mountain dwarf families, however there are no particular laws barring the use or study of the arcane, moreso just general social stigma against wizardry.
+Because craftsmanship and warrior prowess are so highly regarded by mountain dwarves many become miners, smiths, masons and soldiers.
+Many mountain dwarves have a hard time putting their god before their clan and thus very few mountain dwarves become clerics or paladins, though some will train as druids as dwarves hold a mystic sort of reverence for their ancestors.
+The pursuits of wizardry are not encouraged by many mountain dwarf families, however there are no particular laws barring the use or study of the arcane.
 However, the value of a wizard’s augmentations to the already impressive dwarven craftsmanship is most welcome, so while there tend to be few wizards and even fewer sorcerers or bards, the wizards among the mountain dwarves usually wind up rising to prominence.
-Rogues amongst mountain dwarves are not common either because of the pride and respect that many mountain dwarves hold for earning their gold through bitter combat and masterful works of craftsmanship.
+Rogues amongst mountain dwarves are not common either because of the pride and respect that many mountain dwarves hold for earning their gold through bitter combat and masterful works of craftsmanship rather than subterfuge.

 After the war with the humans during the first age the dwarven kingdom’s treasury was drained of its wealth from hiring mercenaries and training soldiers.
 The hill dwarves were the ones who forsook the rewards of land granted by the lords of the dwarven aristocracy to obtain riches by adventuring throughout Dalun.
 Hill dwarves take to a wider variety of professions than their mountain-dwelling kin and many have become adventurers.